Moscow mule: History

-Copper vessel plating
+Health concerns

-The ingredients in Moscow mule cocktails are acidic, and the resulting beverage has a pH well below 6.0.
-This creates a problem when using traditional copper mugs, as copper can start dissolving into acidic solutions.
-Copper in solution is considered toxic at concentrations above 1 mg/L.

-On July 28, 2017, the Iowa Alcoholic Beverages Division issued a statement that pure copper vessels should not be used to serve acidic drinks, but that "copper mugs lined on the interior with another metal, such as nickel or stainless steel, are allowed to be used and are widely available".
+There are some health concerns related to the tradition of serving a Moscow Mule in a copper vessel.
+The ingredients in a Moscow mule cocktail are acidic, and the resulting beverage has a pH well below 6.0.
+This creates a problem when using traditional copper mugs without coating, as copper can start dissolving into acidic solutions.
+Copper in solution is considered toxic at concentrations above 1 mg/L. On July 28, 2017, the Iowa Alcoholic Beverages Division issued a statement that pure copper vessels should not be used to serve acidic drinks, but that "copper mugs lined on the interior with another metal, such as nickel or stainless steel, are allowed to be used and are widely available".
 The U.S. Food and Drug Administration (FDA) 2013 Food Code states that copper and copper alloys such as brass "may not be used in contact with a food that has a pH below 6 such as vinegar, fruit juice, or wine or for a fitting or tubing installed between a backflow prevention device and a carbonator."

-The FDA’s Model Food Code specifically prohibits copper from "coming into direct contact with foods that have a pH below 6.0.”
+The FDA's Model Food Code specifically prohibits copper from "coming into direct contact with foods that have a pH below 6.0".
 The advisory relates only to solid copper mugs.
 Copper mugs that are lined with stainless steel or other food-safe materials are exempt from the advisory.

+The risk of copper poisoning has however been questioned by Trisha Andrew, who teaches chemistry at University of Massachusetts Amherst, saying that the short duration of a usual serving would not cause the copper levels to rise high enough to pose a risk.